Thuenen-Forest-Ecosystems/TFM-Documentation/inventory_archive.md

 :::

-With knowledge of the Federal State code, the clusters can be filtered by Federal State using the table `clusters` and the column `states_affected`.
+With knowledge of the Federal State code, the clusters can be filtered by Federal State using the table `cluster` and the column `states_affected`.

 ::: code-group